MicrosoftDocs/Viva/Teams-insights/viva-insights-virtual-commute.md

    Select the emoji that best represents how you're currently feeling.
 The card gives you feedback to acknowledge your choice, which you can view before you select **Next**.
 This optional step helps you build the healthy habit of checking in with yourself.

-6. **Mindfully disconnect by using Headspace** &ndash; Select the 'Play' button on the Headspace card to begin a guided meditation:
+6. **Mindfully disconnect with a Headspace meditation** &ndash; Select the 'Play' button on the Headspace card to begin a guided meditation:

    ![Headspace Play button](Images/headspace-in-vc.png)